-What’s Not Protected by Copyright Law
+What Is Not Protected by Copyright Law?

 - Procedures, processes and methods of operation;